Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 	![Adding an Event Hub](Images/add-event-hub.png)

-    _Adding an event hub_
+    _Adding an Event Hub_

 1. Type "flysim" (without quotation marks) into the **Name** box.
 Then click the **Create** button.

 	![Creating an Event Hub](Images/create-event-hub.png)

-    _Creating an event hub_
+    _Creating an Event Hub_

 1. Wait a moment for the Event Hub to be created.
 Then confirm that "flysim" appears in the list of Event Hubs.

 	![The new Event Hub](Images/flysim-event-hub.png)

-    _The new event hub_
+    _The new Event Hub_

-The Event Hub is in place.
-But there is one more detail to take care of before writing an Azure Function to send events to it.
+How much do Azure Event Hubs cost?
+The **Standard** pricing tier that you selected in Step 3 incurs a nominal charge per million events received, as well as a flat hourly charge per throughput unit.
+Currently, an Event Hub with one throughput unit (each throughput unit can handle 1 MB per second of data input and 2 MB per second of data output) that receives one million events per day costs less than a dollar a day.
+For more information and current pricing, see [Event Hubs pricing](https://azure.microsoft.com/pricing/details/event-hubs/).

 <a name="Exercise2"></a>
 ## Exercise 2: Provision an Azure storage account ##